 Visa and COVID Policy

 Travellers from Europe, North America, East Asia, and Malaysia don’t have to worry about travel visas.
-You either need an electronic travel authority (ETA) or e-Visitor permit which costs about $30 and can be obtained online.
+You either need an electronic travel authority (ETA) or an e-Visitor permit, which costs about $30 and can be obtained online.

 Other basic travel tips

-To travel more convenient, I use travel sites and tools to help me plan and ensure I will encounter little hassle as possible.
+To travel more conveniently, I use travel sites and tools to help me plan and ensure I will encounter as little hassle as possible.
 Here are the travel sites and services I trust and use all the time:

 3 WEEKS IN AUSTRALIA EAST COAST